City manners: Should you talk on an elevator?

 The maker of the world’s first sideways elevator thinks not.
 In honor of National Talk in an Elevator Day, theyssenkrupp Elevator has issued a challenge to us all: Start talking.

-Seven billion elevator trips happen every day, according to a company survey, and two-thirds of the people riding do so in complete silence.
+Seven billion elevator trips happen every day, according to a survey by the company, and two-thirds of the people riding do so in complete silence.
 Many of the 2,000 people surveyed said they preferred that over talking to a stranger.

 If each journey lasts an average of 30 seconds, that adds up to 38,499,999 hours in silence each day, theyssenkrupp’s research suggests.